-When developing an ASP.NET Core microservice or web application, you can use a library named HealthChecks from the ASP.NET team.
-(As of May 2017, an early release is available on GitHub).
+When developing an ASP.NET Core microservice or web application, you can use a library named HealthChecks from the ASP.NET team. (early release is available on GitHub).

 This library is easy to use and provides features that let you validate that any specific external resource needed for your application (like a SQL Server database or remote API) is working properly.
 When you use this library, you can also decide what it means that the resource is healthy, as we explain later.